martenframework/marten/docs/docs/models-and-databases/queries.md

 In order to interact with a collection of model records, it is necessary to construct a "query set".
 A query set represents a collection of model records in the database.
 It can have filters, be paginated, etc. Unless a specific "write" operation is performed on such query sets, they will usually be mapped to a standard `SELECT` statement where filters are converted to `WHERE` clauses.

-Query set can be forged from a specific model by using methods such `#all`, `#filter`, or `#exclude` (those are described below).
-One of the key characterics of query sets is that they are **lazily evaluated**: defining a query set will usually not involve any database operation.
+Query sets can be forged from a specific model by using methods such `#all`, `#filter`, or `#exclude` (those are described below).
+One of the key characteristics of query sets is that they are **lazily evaluated**: defining a query set will usually not involve any database operation.
 Additionally, most methods provided by query sets also return new query set objects.
 Query sets are only translated to SQL queries hitting the underlying database when records need to be extracted or manipulated by the considered codebase.

 For example, filters can be chained on a query set without it being evaluated.
 The query set is only evaluated when the actual records need to be displayed or when it becomes necessary to interact with them: